openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 ___
  - **Wealth Level**: 4
  - *This pint-sized mechanical creature is made up of quite the array of moving parts, covered in gears, knobs, and fans.
-While not always perfect in comprehension, it's a useful assistant for day to day engineering tasks.*
+While not always perfect in comprehension, it's a useful assistant for day-to-day engineering tasks.*
  - **Properties**: Might 3, Autonomous